edgeandnode/amp/README.md

 See [config.md](config.md) for how to configure both the dump tool and the server.

 ### Dump
-[Dump tool](dump/README.md), currently able to dump EVM Firehose & Substreams to Parquet.
+[Dump tool](dump/README.md), currently able to dump EVM Firehose, Substreams and JSON-RPC to Parquet.
 Supports parallel and resumeable extraction.

 ### Server
 Arrow Flight server.
 To run, just `cargo run -p server`.
-See the Python [Client](python/client.py) and its [example](python/client_example.py) for how to send a SQL query over the wire.
+See an [example](python/examples) for how to send a SQL query.